miem215/4DoF_Arm_FaultDetection/README.md

 *   **The Breaking Point (e.g., $K \approx 10,000$):** At this critical threshold, the plant-model mismatch introduces enough unmodeled phase lag to push the dominant closed-loop poles directly onto the discrete stability boundary ($z = -1$).
 *   **Severe Degradation ($K < 5,000$):** The system enters hard bang-bang saturation.
 Diagnosability is completely lost to spectral masking.

-### Conclusion
+>[Important]
-The capability to diagnose additive micro-faults in closed-loop systems is strictly bounded by the robustness margins of the controller.
+>The capability to diagnose additive micro-faults in closed-loop systems is strictly bounded by the robustness margins of the controller.
 Highly aggressive optimal controllers required for industrial motion systems inherently possess narrower robustness margins, meaning structural parametric failures will rapidly trigger instability, masking underlying additive faults.
+>
+>Once structural integrity falls below this critical threshold, standard diagnostics are rendered useless by the masking noise of the controller.
+To maintain system monitoring, the fundamental control strategy must change.
+This leads to the next challenge: can we design a fault-tolerant control architecture that resolves these stiff differential equations and restores a clean diagnostic baseline?

 ## Part 4 Fault Tolerance Control and System Estimation
-To successfully monitor an interconnected dynamic system, the system must remain stable and generate persistent excitation even when structural integrity degrades.
-This is achieved through a multi-rate architecture that decouples optimal motion planning from localized parameter estimation.
+To successfully operate and monitor an interconnected dynamic system during a structural failure, the controller cannot fly blind.
+The system must remain stable and generate persistent excitation even as its mechanical integrity collapses.
+This is achieved through a coupled cyber-physical architecture, where the optimal controller (NMPC) fundamentally relies on real-time parameter estimation (UKF) acting as a safety governor to survive the degradation.

 ### 1. Hierarchical Control Architecture: Resolving Numerical Stiffness

-A fundamental challenge in controlling highly compliant mechanisms is the mathematical phenomenon of "stiff differential equations."
+A fundamental challenge in controlling highly compliant mechanisms is the mathematical phenomenon of "stiff differential equations".
 Initially, the true 50,000 N/m mechanical spring dynamics were directly embedded into the Nonlinear Model Predictive Control (NMPC) prediction horizon.
 However, minor prediction errors over the horizon resulted in massively amplified virtual restoring forces.
 This caused the IPOPT solver to command violently oscillating accelerations in an attempt to stabilize a spring that had not yet physically deformed, ultimately leading to solver collapse.

-To resolve this numerical chattering and ensure real-time stability, the control architecture was split into a **hierarchical, two-tiered framework** that decouples optimal motion planning from local compliance stabilization.
+To resolve this numerical chattering, the control architecture was split into a hierarchical, two-tiered framework.
+The optimal motion planner operates under a rigid-body assumption to bypass stiff constraints, while high-frequency compliance is stabilized locally.
+However, for this rigid macro-planner to safely navigate a physically degrading plant, it requires continuous, real-time guidance from an estimation layer.

 #### 1. Macro-Level Planning: Rigid NMPC with Cost-Scaling